by Michael D. Kennedy

 Is Trump the tsar’s dupe or is he our president?
 I’m not sure that we can break that conjunction until we know everything about Trump’s relationship to Russia.
 And that begins with making public everything about his financial empire.
 Follow the money to find how the tsar’s dupe was made.
 In the process, we might figure out how we can unmake the tsar’s dupe.

-Until then, watch how well Trump deflects responsibility by finding enemies everywhere but in Putin’s realm.
+Until then, watch how well Trump deflects responsibility by finding the incompetent and enemies everywhere but in Putin’s realm.
 But if Putin is Trump’s best friend, our president may as well begin counting the days until Kompromat does him in.